huck79/task-app/readMe-GIT.txt

   3. git commit -m "<commit message>"
     a.
 Commits changes to local git repository.
 These are now ready to be pushed to GitHub.
     b.
 Double quotes aroung commit message are required.
 Single quotes will bomb out.
+  4. git push -u origin main
+    a.
+Pushes the committed local changes to GitHub.
+    b.
+If you haven't set up the link to GitHub yet, see "Initialization (GitHub)" item 2 above.